EmanueleGames/TicTacToe/README.md

 <br/>
 > A simple Tic-Tac-Toe 2D videogame.
 > My first project creating a game, and also my first time using SDL2 libraries.
-> Game is only 2 player mode, there is no AI to handle single player.
+> Game is only 2 player mode, there is no single player mode.
-> Multiple source files.
-800x600 pixels resolution.
 <br/>

 ## Features
 * Single game scene
-* Only 2 player mode, no single player or AI
 * Mouse control
 * Basic sounds
 * VSync active with average FPS counter
-* My first project
+* 800x600 pixels resolution

 <br/>
 <br/>